 Open to Current Binghamton University Undergraduate Students Only

 During your sophomore or junior year, submit a "declaration of intent to apply" form to your chosen accelerated or combined bachelor's/master's degree program.
 The process varies from program to program, so check the department website for specific requirements.
 Your department will review the application and respond to you directly.
+Review the accelerated graduate program listing to find the appropriate contact person.

 During your senior year (88+ credits), you must formally apply and be admitted to The Graduate School.